The moment you get desperate; you start making poor decisions. This could not be more true in the current climate with Covid-19 a global phenomenon.

 Both candidates and hiring companies do experience these moments of “help me, please, I really need your help.”
 Although recruiters are not without our own concerns, we are in the middle, and we have an absolute duty to banish these fears as much as is in our power.
 We can comfort clients by being rigorous in our process.
 We can serve candidates by treating them as individuals rather than putting them in boxes.
 We should spend our time and effort on our clients and candidates.

-Don’t let desperation get in the way of finding your next job or your next employee.
+Don’t let desperation get in the way of destroying your business, finding your next job or your next employee.